whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 region = us-west-1
 ```

 This file should be present in CI.
 We have multiple ways to do this: e.g Pre-Baked in the CI image or imported as github action step or shell magic etc etc. For sake of simplicity, I'm assuming the file is being loaded from a script.
-Here is a relevant Github Actions block describing the approach outlined above.
+Here is a demonstrative Github Actions codeblock describing the approach.

 ```yaml
 - name: create aws directory and a config file